gchp/gchp.ie/_drafts/rust-compiler-walkthrough-parsing.markdown

 The output of `phase_1_parse_input` is an `ast::Crate` which is defined in [`src/libsyntax/ast.rs` on line 434][crate_def].
 This, as far as I can tell at the moment is the parsed representation of the input.

 TODO: come back to this....

 ## Lexing

-There are two main steps in the majority of parsers.
-There's the conversion of characters in a source file to some kind of token, and then the parsing of those tokens to a specifc set of rules.
-The Rust compiler is no different in this sense.
-There is a lexer, and a parser.
-Both the lexing & parsing steps are combined in the `phase_1_parse_input` compilation step, but I'll cover them separately here as there's quite a bit to it all.

-## Parsing

 Now that we have some idea of our inputs and outputs for the parsing phase, let's get to the actual parsing.
 Back in `phase_1_parse_input` we enter a match expression on the `Input` for the compiler.
 For us in this case the match expression [lands on line 487][parser_call] which calls the `parse_crate_from_file` function in [`src/libsyntax/parse/mod.rs`][pc_from_file].
 This function takes the file path we want to compile, the `CrateConfig` object, and the `ParseSess` object from the compilation session.

 The first thing this function does is start to create a parser.
 Before that can happen however, there are some pre-requisites.
 In order to construct a